 Retrospective meetings are often conducted in-person at a location with plenty of wall space and a pack of Post-It® notes.
 Recently a number of applications to make them even easier to do.
 Once again, we’ll show example output from our Blockbuster Youth Engagement team.
 While we’ll give instructions that can you can use to conduct a retrospective using Post-Its, the screenshots are from one of our favorite team collaboration applications, Parabol.

-It’s important to establish the meeting roles and have the Facilitator share the purpose and rules of the meeting before conducting the check-in round.
+It’s important to establish the meeting roles and have the Facilitator share the purpose and rules of the meeting before conducting the icebreaker round.
 They are identical to the Action Meeting, you can find a list of roles and rules here.

 For teams of 6 or fewer people, 60 minutes is often sufficient to conduct a Retrospective.
 If your team is larger, you may want to give yourself 90 minutes.

 Just like beginning an Action Meeting, the Retrospective meeting begins with a quick Icebreaker Round (see here for more detailed information)

 Why it’s important: to signal a clear start to the meeting, prime introverts to be vocal, and give everyone a chance to gather a sense of each other’s emotional weather